hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 Varoli got to the bottom of it.
 The nitrocellulose does not surprise me one bit, though I would never trivialize Varoli’s confirmatory analysis with a small amount of material.
 Most importantly how did you figure out my anthrax?
-That seemed like a long shot of Qasar’s son\!”
+That seemed like a long shot of Qasar’s son!”
 Vrishchika: “It is a strange story.
 Lootika had procured a book by the title turuṣkarāja-bhairaveṇa proktaṃ bahānāmati-sarvasvaṃ.
 The day she went to obtain those fateful objects and meet you for that secret